Tamil Nadu – Culture and Tradition

 Aadiperukku is celebrated on the 18th day of the Tamil month of Aadi and marks the beginning of monsoon in Tamil Nadu.
 This festival is celebrated to show our gratitude to nature as the water level of the Cauvery river increases due to monsoon.

-There are other festivals too which are celebrated with time to time like Puthandu, the Tamil New year falls in mid-April, Natyanjali Dance Festival, Thaipusam is celebrated on a full moon day in the month of Thai in the Tamil calendar.
+There are other festivals too that are celebrated from time to time like Puthandu, the Tamil New year that falls in mid-April, Natyanjali Dance Festival, Thaipusam is celebrated on a full moon day in the month of Thai in the Tamil calendar.

 Dance and Music

 Dance and Dramas of Tamil Nadu are religious in character.
 Ananda Tandavam was believed to be of Lord Shiva and can be seen in the Nataraja image.